Batavi (Germanic tribe): Fate of the Batavi

 Franks were also later allowed to settle south of the Meuse in Texandria by emperor Constans in 342 AD, after fighting there in 341 AD.
 Julian the apostate also associated the usurper Magnentius, who had killed emperor Constans and ruled the region in 350-353 AD, with the Franks and Saxons of this region.
-By 358, after the Chamavi once again attempted to take control of the area, the Salians were accepted by the Romans as the local rulers of Batavia.

-Julian created new military units named after the Salians, Chamavii and other inhabitants of the delta.
+In the 4th century some of the peoples of the region including the Chamavi were also referred to with another new name, as "Saxons".
+By 358, after the Chamavi once again attempted to take control of the area, the Salian Franks were accepted by the Romans as the local rulers of Batavia.
+Julian created still more military units named after the Salians, Chamavii and their neighbours the Tubantes.

 In the Late Roman army there was still units called Batavi.
 The name of the Bavarian town of Passau descends from the Roman Batavis, which was named after such a unit, and was next to a much older settlement called Boiodurum (now Innstadt).
 (Passau's modern name shows the typical effects of the High German consonant shift of b to p and t to ss.)
 The Notitia Dignitatum mentions a tribune of the cohort of "novae Batavorum, Batavis", and this tribune was under the Dux of Raetia, while Boiodurum was under the Dux of Noricum and Pannonia.
 It also lists a tribune of the "first Batavian cohort" in Procolitia (modern Carrawburgh) on Hadrian's Wall in Britain.

 The Notitia Dignitatum notes the existence of prefects for "Batavian" laeti populations in Gaul — barbarians who lived within the empire and provided troops.
 At Arras and Condren there were prefects for Batavi laeti, and in the area of Bayeux and Coutances in what is now Normandy (Baiocas et Constantiae Lugdunensis secundae) there was a prefect for Batavian and Suebian laeti.